Gender and Health Certificate Program

 REQUIREMENTS FOR SUCCESSFUL COMPLETION

 The certificate requires a minimum of 18 term credits.
-All required and elective courses must be taken for a letter grade; a minimum grade of C is required in all certificate coursework, and students must maintain a 2.75 or better overall GPA for all certificate coursework.
+Students must take all required and elective courses for a letter grade and maintain an overall GPA of 2.75 or higher in all certificate coursework.
 The certificate program length is flexible; it varies from student to student.
 However, the certificate must be completed within three years.

 The student should review the section of the website that addresses completion before completing certificate program requirements.
 The student's transcripts will not indicate that the certificate was earned until the Notification of Completion form has been submitted, verified by the certificate program, and processed by the Registrar.